JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/curve_object_output.rst

 - **Splines** - A list of splines that form the curve.
 - **Bevel Depth** - The radius of curve.
-- **Bevel Resolution** - An integer that define the number of vertices of the curve.Notice that the original number of vertices of the curve is `4` and the integer define the extra number of vertices to be added.
+- **Bevel Resolution** - An integer that define the number of vertices of the curve.
+Notice that the original number of vertices of the curve is `4` and the integer defines the extra number of vertices to be added.
 - **Extrude** - Amount of extrusion applied to the curve.
-- **Bevel Start** - A factor that define the start of beveling.
+- **Bevel Start** - A factor that defines the start of beveling.
-- **Bevel End** - A factor that define the end of beveling.
+- **Bevel End** - A factor that defines the end of beveling.
 - **Offset** - The amount of offset applied to the curve.
 - **Preview Resolution** - The quality of the curve.(The number of loops that connect eah two handles)
-- **Taper Object** - A curve to use as a factor for the raidus of the curve.
+- **Taper Object** - A curve to use as a factor for the radius of the curve.
 - **Bevel Object** - A curve to use as a shape for the curve.
-- **Fill Mode** - A string that define the mode for filling the curve, Possible modes can be known from the advanced node setting panel.
+- **Fill Mode** - A string that defines the mode for filling the curve, Possible modes can be known from the advanced node setting panel.

 Outputs
 -------